sergeypevniy/cv/README.md

 **innRoad**<br>

-Software Engineer _(Jul 2023 - Feb 2024)_<br>
+Senior QA Automation Engineer _(Jul 2023 - Feb 2024)_<br>
 **Skills used:** C# · PostgreSQL · Docker · Jenkins · CI/CD · Selenium · xUnit · Gherkin · Bash · Git<br>

-* Single-handedly created a solution for automated testing from scratch (including the creation of automation framework, setup of reporting tools + development of a custom solutions for reporting, creation of CI/CD pipeline, and creation of ~150 test scenarios)
+* Single-handedly created a solution for automated testing from scratch (including the creation of automation framework, setup of reporting tools + development of custom solutions for reporting, creation of CI/CD pipeline, and creation of ~150 test scenarios)
 * Participated in the development of backend applications

 **EPAM Systems**<br>

-Software Engineer _(Aug 2022 - Feb 2023)_<br>
-**Skills used:** Java · Spring Framework · SQL · Gradle · Jenkins · CI/CD · Liquibase · Bash · Git<br>

 QA Automation Engineer _(Feb 2019 - Aug 2022)_<br>
 **Skills used:** Java · Spring Framework · SQL · Gradle · Jenkins · CI/CD · Selenium · TestNG · JUnit · Cucumber · Liquibase · Bash · Git<br>

 * Participated in the development of the web application with microservices architecture
 * Participated in the Code Review sessions receiving positive feedback every time
-* Mentored team of QA Automation Engineers
+* Mentored a team of QA Automation Engineers
 * Created a complete video-instruction for newcomers
 * Created a large set of both UI and API tests for the application